FOR IMMEDIATE RELEASE

 # # #

 The Association for Research in Vision and Ophthalmology (ARVO) is the largest eye and vision research organization in the world.
-Members include some 12,000 eye and vision researchers from over 70 countries.
-ARVO encourages and assists research, training, publication and knowledge-sharing in vision and ophthalmology.
+Members include nearly 12,000 eye and vision researchers from over 75 countries.
+ARVO advances research worldwide into understanding the visual system and preventing, treating and curing its disorders.

 All abstracts accepted for presentation at the ARVO Annual Meeting represent previously unpublished data and conclusions.
 This research may be proprietary or may have been submitted for journal publication.
 Embargo policy: Journalists must seek approval from the presenter(s) before reporting data from paper or poster presentations.
 Press releases or stories on information presented at the ARVO Annual Meeting may not be released or published until the conclusion of the presentation.